← Back to Blog

-This is a companion tutorial to our comprehensive guide on Securing OpenClaw with Scoped Secrets.
-That post covers the full architecture, multiple setup options, and advanced configurations.
-This one gets you running in 10 minutes.
+This is the hands-on version of Securing OpenClaw with Scoped Secrets.
+That post covers the full architecture and advanced options.
+This one is step-by-step: clone, configure, run.

 What Is Docker?
 (30-Second Primer)